 If your host does not use cPanel/the backup function is disabled, you can backup and restore MySQL databases using phpMyAdmin.
 Follow the tutorials below for instructions on how to import and export MySQL databases in phpMyAdmin.

-Step 3 – Upload your files to your Fastdot account
+Step 3 of transferring a website – Upload your files to your Fastdot account

 Now you need to upload your files to your Fastdot account.
 If you backed up your files using the cPanel backup feature, you can upload them easily through your Fastdot cPanel by following the tutorial above (“Backup and Restore your website through cPanel”)